l3uddz/plex_autoscan/README.md

 If the filepath that was reported to plex_autoscan by sonarr/radarr was `/home/seed/media/fused/Movies/Die Hard/Die Hard.mkv` then the path that would be scanned by plex would become `/mnt/unionfs/Movies/Die Hard/Die Hard.mkv`.

+`SERVER_ALLOW_MANUAL_SCAN` when set to true will allow GET visits to the webhook URL where you can perform manual scans on a filepath.
+Remember all path mappings and section id mappings of server apply.
+So this is a good way of testing your configuration manually.

 ## Windows

 Windows installations only need to be concerned with the `PLEX_SCANNER` and `PLEX_LIBRARY_PATH` if empty trash is being used, ignore the `USE_SUDO`, `PLEX_USER`, `PLEX_SUPPORT_DIR` and `PLEX_LD_LIBRARY_PATH` variables.